-- 2 - 3 drops orange and yellow gel paste food coloring
+- red and yellow gel paste food coloring

 - Combine the granulated sugar, corn syrup and water in a 2-quart pot.
 Place over medium heat, cover and cook for 4 minutes.
-Add the butter, clip on a candy thermometer and bring the sugar syrup to 230 degrees F, 1 to 2 minutes.
+Add the butter, clip on a candy thermometer and bring the sugar syrup to between 235-240° F, 2-3 minutes.
 Remove from the heat and remove the thermometer.

 - Add the vanilla and the dry mix and stir until well combined.
 Pour onto a cookie sheet lined with parchment paper or aluminum foil.
 Cool for 10 to 15 minutes, until the mixture is cool enough to handle.

-- Roll each piece of dough into a strand about 18 inches long.
-Cut each strand in half and roll each piece into a strand that is about 1/2 inch thick and 22 inches long.
+- Roll each color of dough into a strand about 18 inches long.
+Cut each strand in half then roll each piece into a strand that is about ½ inch thick and 22 inches long.

-Shape each 4 inch piece into a triangular snake with white on top and yellow on the bottom.
+- Shape each multi-colored strand into a triangular rope with white on top and yellow on the bottom.

-- Use a sharp knife dipped in water to cut each wedge into individual candies.
-Press gently to reshape and smooth out the cut edges as needed (dip fingers lightly in water if it becomes too sticky).
+- Press gently to reshape and smooth out the cut edges as needed (dip fingers lightly in water if it becomes too sticky).

-- Lay the candies on a piece of parchment until dry, at least 1 hour.
-Store in an airtight container with parchment between each layer.
+- Lay the candies on a piece of parchment until dry, at least 2-3 hours.
+Store in an airtight container.

 Until next time, happy eating.